poikilos/planbranch/README.md

 * OPTIONALLY run the setup-sample-data.sql file (only for demonstration purposes).
 * Connect to the database and change the password.
-The script above sets the "appwdsetup" password to "arst2020#PW".
+The script above sets the "pbappsetup" password to "arst2020#PW".
   - Example connection using SQL Developer:
     - username:
     - password: